alexrkoch/three-point-flow/README.md

 - Latitude and longitude should use the WGS-84 datum, and be in decimal format.
   This is what you get from Google Maps, which is the source of all sample data for this project.
+- Hydraulic head must have units of `feet`.
+For fractions of a foot use decimals (e.g., for 10' 6" use 10.5 feet)